mathew12300/FaceFinder-/README.md

 ```
 Tip-- chech the right python versions and tensorflow versions to avoid the syntax errors.
+--download the the complete code by Downloading the main_.py file and paste it in pycharm projects.

 Step 9: Execute the Program